PedroGaya/hellblazers/srd-player.md

 ## Downtime Activities

 As soon as downtime starts, clear all marks and burned fate slots, roll all healing pools and reset per-session talents and special abilities.
 Then, each player goes about as many activities as available to them.
+Usually, two activities per character.

 - **Recover**: Go to a doctor, hospital, or otherwise unwind.
-Roll any relevant healing or condition pool once, then spend one resource per dice dropped.
+Roll as many relevant healing pools or condition pools as you want, then spend one resource per dice dropped.
 - **Acquisition**: Peruse and purchase _improvements_ or _equipment_ not covered by your lifestyle rating.
 - **Commune**: Shared time with the crew.
-Spend crew xp for special abilities, run _character votes_ for bonus XP and updating your character traits and bonds.
+Spend crew xp for special abilities; Run _character votes_ for bonus XP and updating your characters.
 - **Work**: The GM sets a diminishing pool according to the size of the work, as well as determining what happens when cleared.
 Roll it when working.
-- **Circles**: The GM makes tension roll to create an NPC according to the player's needs and vantage.
+- **Circles**: The GM rolls to create an NPC according to the player's needs and vantage.

 # Odds & Ends